kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

       <!-- tabs:end -->

 3. To create the APIRule, select **Create**.
-4. Replace the placeholder in the links and access the exposed HTTPBin Services at `https://multiple-services.{YOUR_DOMAIN}/get` and `https://multiple-services.{YOUR_DOMAIN}/headers`.

 #### **kubectl**
 1. Export the names of two deployed HTTPBin Services as environment variables: